flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part1.md

 move onto the next table in the pipeline.
 (Lines 3 and 4 in control; Line 3 in compute-1)

-Conversely, if unexpected source Mac arrives in the configured OF port, this table has explicitly rules to drop the packet.
+Conversely, if unexpected source Mac arrives in the configured OF port, this table has explicit rules to drop the packet.
 (Lines 6 and 7 in control; Line 5 in compute-1)

 It is possible you may have not noticed this, but tun_id is the exact value as the segmentation_id used in openstack.
 In our example